bystrogenomics/bystro/docs/batch_api.md

     events: annotation_events
 ```

-- `tubes` defines a dictionary of objects, each of which defines 2 tubes, 1 for the job submission, and the other for messages about that job that the clietn wishes to pass back to the user.
+- `tubes` defines a dictionary of objects, each of which defines 2 tubes for a single job category.type:
-  - The key of the object identifies it to the Python API
   - The object is composed of a `submission` tube and an `events` tube.
     - submission: <submission tube name>
+      - This is the tube that the producer uses to push a new job, that a worker will listen on.
+Upon picking up a new job message in this tube, the worker will do some processing on the job.
     - events: <events tube name>

-The `submission` tube is the tube the client that submits a job will submit it to.
-The `events`tube is the tube that the worker that picks up the job and processes it will process it on.
+      - This is the tube that workers/consumers will push messages about the state of the job, and the final output of the job to.
+The producer will listen on this tube for updates about the job they earlier submitted on the `submission` tube.

 Let's take an example from the <b>bystro.search.index</b> python library: